-I am an Associate Professor in the School for Resource and Environmental Studies at Dalhousie University in Halifax, Nova Scotia, on the far east coast of Canada.
-I am currently on sabbatical, but still work with some of our thesis-based Master of Environmental Studies and our internship-based Master of Resource and Environmental Management students.
+I am an Associate Professor in the School for Resource and Environmental Studies (SRES) at Dalhousie University in Halifax, Nova Scotia, on the far east coast of Canada.
+I am also the Academic Program Coordinator at SRES.
+I work with some of our thesis-based Master of Environmental Studies and our internship-based Master of Resource and Environmental Management students.
 I am cross-appointed in Dalhousie’s College of Sustainability and its Environmental Science Program.
-I teach about research and decision-making methods such as GIS and qualitative data analysis.
+I teach about research and decision-making methods such as GIS and qualitative data analysis, and currently lead our graduate seminar.
 My Dalhousie page provides contact details, and – as this page focuses just on research I lead – my full publication history can be viewed at ResearchGate or Google Scholar.

 I am interested in landscape change in anthropogenic systems like farms, energy, engineered coasts and cities, and how perceptions of landscape change can limit sustainability transitions of various kinds.
 In my research I am an applied social scientist, but use spatial and visual methods: spatial analysis, landscape visualization, social network analysis, and/or interviews and focus groups undertaken in situ, or using photos or maps as prompts for conversation.
 I combine qualitative and quantitative methods in most of my work, and enjoy collaborating across disciplines in problem-based studies, linking work through common places, case studies and stakeholder engagement processes.
 I also rarely stop with research: most projects involve some level of extension or outreach.